dail8859/DoxyIt/README.md

 # DoxyIt (v0.1)
 Notepad++ plugin for [Doxygen](http://www.doxygen.org) commenting.
 This also provides helpful features to support creating and editing comment blocks, even if Doxygen isn't desired.

-Currently there is support for C/C++, Python, and Java.
+Currently there is support for:

+- C
+- C++
+- Python
+- Java
+- PHP
+- JavaScript

 DoxyIt can be downloaded [here](http://goo.gl/oTBQ2).